Horsham Blue Star Harriers 1925 – 2025

 1925 -1939

 In 1925 Ernie Gough decided to reform the Horsham Blur Star Harriers and a meeting was held on February 4th at the home of Mr Sid Abbott at which 5 men attended.
 They were Ernie Gough, George Ethridge, Sid Abbott, Henry Abbott and Bert Charman.
 It was on this evening a ‘new’ star was born and Horsham Blue Star Harriers was reformed which of course is the club of today.
 Mr Gough was elected Secretary, a post he held for 43 years, George Etheridge was the captain and the Rev. Father Cassidy was made President.
-For many years Father Cassidy gave as the President’s prize a week’s holiday abroad.
+For many years Father Cassidy generously gave as the President’s prize, a week’s holiday abroad.
 This was awarded to the club member who in the committee’s opinion had served the club the greatest during the year.
 Members at that time came from all walks of life; doctors, lawyers, the clergy etc. Blue Star members included Rev Harvey, Superintendent Beacher, Dr Hutchence, Dr Dew and Dr Bradford leading to one humorous young man to remark that the club was well provided for both spiritually and medically, and also with police protection.

-In 1926 the club had notable some performances with Thomas Merchant coming 2nd in the Sussex Cross Country Championship and first in the Sussex 4-mile Track Championship.
+In 1926 the club had notable some performances with Thomas Merchant coming 2nd in the Sussex Cross Country Championships and first in the Sussex 4-mile Track Championship.
 In the same year Vic Wheeler won the Sussex Youth’s Cross Country and Bert Amey was 7th in the South of the Thames Cross Country Championships.
-The club when from strength to strength with a usual sight of over 40 runners lining for club races both on the road and over the countryside on Saturday afternoons.
+The club went from strength to strength with a usual sight of over 40 runners lining for club races both on the road and over the countryside on Saturday afternoons.
 As the membership swelled so did the club’s performances not only in Track and Field athletics but also in Cross Country and on the road, with many fine individual performances as well as team victories.
 This brought the club to the attention of the Southern Countries AAA who duly invited them to take part in the prestigious London to Brighton Road Relay which was one of the major highlights of the athletic year.

 Interclub matches were very much the order of the day, including paper chases and Cross-Country events.
-The Drill Hall in Horsham was used for changing giving easy access to the countryside at Denne Park and there was just enough room to mark out a six-lap track at the back of the Drill Hall.
-Although a rather bumpy surface Olympic Gold medallist Lord Burghley competed on the Drill Hall track and the Harriers enjoyed many fixtures there but not without effort.
-Before these events took place a club member had to collect a horse and a 12” Ramsome push mower from the Grammar School (Collyer’s) to mow the track and flatten the surface, with special attention given to the 100 yard straight so the sprinters could do their training.
+The Drill Hall in Horsham was used for changing, giving easy access to the countryside at Denne Park and there was just enough room to mark out a six-lap track at the back of the Drill Hall.
+Although a rather bumpy surface Olympic Gold medalist Lord Burghley competed on the Drill Hall track and the Harriers enjoyed many fixtures there but not without effort.
+Before these events took place a club member had to collect a horse and a 12” Ransome push mower from the Grammar School (Collyer’s) to mow the track and flatten the surface, with special attention given to the 100 yard straight so the sprinters could do their training.
 The horse was returned before the meeting got under way.

 Reg Charman and Bob Blake were instrumental laying exciting paper trails over the beautiful Vale of Sussex and farmers and landowners welcomed the runners over their land.
-Dick Tidey, Jimmy Edwards and Herby Martin were great ‘thrusters’ and could take any reasonable fence in their stride; the five Barred gates at the bottom of the Barrack Fields (next to Horsham Cricket Ground) were never climbed but just jumped straight over.
+Dick Tidey, Jimmy Edwards and Herby Martin were great ‘thrusters’ and could take any reasonable fence in their stride; the five barrelled gates at the bottom of the Barrack Fields (next to Horsham Cricket Ground) were never climbed but just jumped straight over.

 Changing facilities were at the Drill Hall, where the caretaker did much to support their endeavors.
-After returning from a wonderful chase, Mr Wakefield would provide a sumptuous spread for tea and many a time a visitor would lament “can we have another one next week?”.
+After returning from a wonderful chase, Mr Wakefield would provide a sumptuous spread for tea and many a time a visitor would lament “can we have another one next week?”
 In Christmas week the club would run a Christmas handicap Cross Country race, each member bringing a small prize which would not exceed one shilling in value.

-Horsham Cricket field was used for training for a short period, but with cricket being played at the same time this was unsustainable due to the potential for being hit by a cricket ball!
+Horsham Cricket field was used for training for a short period, but with cricket being played at the same time this was unsustainable due to the potential of being hit by a cricket ball!

 The club did eventually manage to hire a few rooms over the top of Agate’s the Corn Merchants (The old Grain Store which are now offices) in Denne Road.
 Much work was done by the club to make the rooms habitable for changing and as a social center with a small canteen.